 General and tournament rankings

-At the end of a series tournament, you have access to this tournament ranking.
+At the end of a series tournament, you have access to the tournament rankings.

 By default, the "All" filter is checked, which means that you appear among all players of this tournament, whether they have played the 4 deals or not.
 By unchecking this filter, you will only be ranked against players who have completed the tournament.

-The "Friends" filter allows you to make your friends appear in the tournament ranking.
+The "Friends" filter allows you to make your friends appear in the tournament rankings.

-As long as a player has not finished playing the 4 deals of a tournament, these deals will be displayed in red in the "played deals" column of the tournament ranking.
+As long as a player has not finished playing the 4 deals of a tournament, these deals will be displayed in red in the "played deals" column of the tournament rankings.